 Try to avoid resting your hand on the paper if you can.
 Plenty of tutorials suggest laying a piece of paper under your hand but not all of them tell you that the paper must not move.
 You must use your free hand to keep the paper firmly in place as you draw with the other.

-If you draw at an easel, holding the far end of the pencil will keep you from smudging the work.
-If you need more control use a Mahl stick or ruler rested in front of your drawing and rest your drawing hand away from the paper.
+If you draw at an easel (affiliate) holding the far end of the pencil will keep you from smudging the work.
+If you need more control use a Mahl stick or a long ruler (affiliate links) rested in front of your drawing and rest your drawing hand away from the paper.